 I opened my palms, fully vulnerable to the reading that was about to take place.
 I must admit I did have my doubts, but as Rosario began charting events in my personal life with the counsel of her Sastun, I was wooed into believing that there was in fact truth in this ancient system.
 In addition to my reading, Rosario also spent the evening showing me various plants in the garden, and what remedies could be made out of them.
 By the end of the day, I the “skeptic” had a great appreciation for Rosario’s knowledge and pride in her ancestors and culture.

-For those seeking consultations with Rosario or to find out more about her services rooted in ancient tradition, please feel free to contact her at 622-1882.
+For those seeking consultations with Rosario or to learn more about her services rooted in ancient tradition, please contact her at 675 3145.